NetSPI/PowerHunt/README.md

 |analysis-installed-software-offsec-software|tbd|collect-installed-software
 |analysis-named-pipes-known-bad|tbd|collect-named-pipes
 |analysis-events-4732-add-user|tbd|collect-events-4732

+#### Adding New Modules
+All analysis modules are automatically loaded from the windows\modules\analysis folder and ran offline against collected data sources based on matching module names.
+For example, all analysis modules that start with "analysis-tasks" will be ran against the "collect-tasks" data source.
+It's not very elegant, but it'ss functional and seems to make adding new modules easy as long as you name them correctly. :)

+Below is a summary of the currently supported analysis modules.

 ## Command Benchmarks
 * Based on initial testing, data collection can be completed from approximetly 2000 systems an hour.